-The FY22 budget requests for the general fund total \$39,837,815.
+The FY22 operating budget requests for the general fund total \$38,884,886.
 Below is a breakdown of the revenue sources and the requested expenditures.

-Per the FY22 operating projection, the available revenues total \$39,753,154, an increase of 5.9% over FY21.
+Per the FY22 operating projection, the available revenues total \$38,884,886, an increase of 3.6% over FY21.
 This is comprised of our tax levy, Cherry Sheet revenues, local receipts, contribution from MELD, transfers from receipt reserved for appropriation funds (e.g. Ambulance and PEG access) and indirect costs from the enterprise funds (water and SESD sewer fund).

-The general fund operating budget is proposed at \$39,837,815, an increase of 5.8% over FY21.
+The general fund operating budget is proposed at \$38,884,886, an increase of 3.3% over FY21.
 All departments were instructed to add 1% to personnel costs for those employees that are not covered under a contract.
-A summary of the general fund operating budget is below.
+A summary of the general fund operating budget is on the following page.

-Fiscal Year 2022 Proposed Budget
+Fiscal Year 2022 Budget Comparison